TabSplit — A Splitwise Alternative

 The Reality of Field Use

-Building an app in a controlled environment is easy; deploying it to a table of ten people trying to split a restaurant bill is hard.
+Building an app in a controlled environment is easy; deploying it to a table of ten hungry people trying to split a restaurant bill is hard.
 Once TabSplit hit real-world usage, multiple edge cases immediately surfaced.

 Continuous Iteration